 It’s my three year BLOGIVERSARY today.
 Woohoo!
 I honestly can’t believe it’s been three years since I published my first post on Simply Emma.
 Time really does fly by so fast.
 It doesn’t even seem that long ago I was celebrating my 1st and 2nd blogiversaries.
 [Read more…] about THREE YEAR BLOGIVERSARY!

 There’s nothing quite like the feeling of setting off on an adventure to somewhere new.
 Whether that be via trains, planes and automobiles (favourite movie plug).
-I just love visiting new places, making special memories [Read more…] about 6 Cities I Really Need To Visit Again
+I just love visiting new places, making special memories and really taking in what the destination has to offer.
+[Read more…] about 6 Cities I Really Need To Visit Again

 Just a short drive from Scotland’s new Queensferry Crossing and nestled amongst the woodland within the grounds of Dundas Castle, you will find the luxury glamping site of Glampotel Dundas Castle.
 This rural spot makes for the most tranquil and romantic getaway with nothing [Read more…] about Glampotel Dundas Castle: Is Glamping really wheelchair accessible?